 The idea of camp can be scary – for the camper, going to a new place with new people, swimming in a lake, not knowing when or where you’ll be eating lunch; for the family, trusting the bus driver to safely deliver your camper, uncertainty about who will be watching over your child and what strategies they’ll use when conflicts arise, and if your child will make friends.
 Please remember that your camper will have the best experience

 if you prepare him/her to have a great experience,

 and if you prepare us.

 The more information that you share with us about your camper’s health (physical, emotional, mental, personal history, unique behavior plans), the better we can prepare to meet their needs.
 By communicating and working together we will provide the best possible experience for your camper.
-Please be in touch with Sylvie, the camp director (email@example.com) if:
+Please be in touch with John, the office manager (firstname.lastname@example.org) if:

 The links below cover many frequently queried subjects but we are always here if you have any additional questions or concerns.
 Thank you for entrusting your child’s summer experiences to Camp Beech Cliff!

 Dates and Rates

 2019 Summer Day Camp Hours: 9am-4pm